 A safari that blends the lowveld of Kruger with the verdant wildernesses of Ithala and Hluhluwe-iMfolozi.

-Guests are met and welcomed on arrival at O R Tambo International Airport, from where the Kruger and Zululand safari makes its way east, passing through the towns of Witbank and Piet Retief en route to Ithala Game Reserve.
+Guests are met and welcomed on arrival at O R Tambo International Airport, from where the Kruger and Zululand safari makes its way east, passing through the towns of Witbank and Piet Retief en route to Ithala Game Reserve, one of the lesser know South Africa safari areas.
 The reserve boasts spectacular scenery and the topography of the area varies from 450m to 1 450m above sea level.
 Rock formations found in the reserve are amongst the world's oldest and create an impressive natural display.
 The late afternoon is spent relaxing, enjoying an African sunset over this wilderness area.

 The day is devoted to two game drives.
 Ithala's unique topography, ranging from windswept hills to densely wooded valleys, makes each of your game drive experiences unique.
 The reserve is approximately 29 000 ha in extent and is home to four of the Big Five, lion being the exception.
 The absence of these predators offers guests the opportunity to view the various mammal species in a more relaxed environment than they would normally encounter.
 The great number of giraffe found in the area is especially notable.